ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

-## Segmentation and analysis workflow
+## Segmentation and analysis workflows

 ---